manifest-it/go-monday/README.md

 ## Overview

-The `go-monday` is a client for the Monday GraphQL API.
+`go-monday` is a simple client for the Monday.coms GraphQL API.

 ## Installation